htw-imi-showtime/showtime-website/content/ws25/master/m4-bundesecho/_index.md

 - API design and ETL pipelines
 - Integration of locally hosted language models

-We also thank Darius Bandt for designing the Showtime poster and HTW Berlin for providing access to machine learning infrastructure.
+We also thank Darius B. for designing the Showtime poster and HTW Berlin for providing access to machine learning infrastructure.

 {{</section>}}